 A degree of confusion sometimes occurs among Christians today when they hear of the origin of the word.
 In the Greek of the New Testament the word martus (from which our word ‘martyr’ comes) generally meant someone who was a ‘witness’.
 The Book of Acts frequently employs the word in this way and translates it accordingly.
 In these cases death is not implied; the emphasis is on the person (a still living person!) ‘bearing witness’ or ‘giving testimony’ to the gospel.

 However, the meaning of words sometimes evolves.
 It seems that by the end of the 1st Century the Greek word martus had come to mean a Christian who ‘witnessed’ to Christ by his or her being killed.
 Already in the New Testament there are a few occasions when the word clearly has that meaning (see Acts 22:20; Revelation 2:13; Revelation 17:6).
 Despite the predominant meaning of the Greek word in the New Testament (‘witness’), it is with this latter meaning that the word has entered the English language.
 Today, then, when we speak of a Christian martyr we mean someone who has been killed because of their faith in Christ and their witness to the gospel.

 IS IT POSSIBLE FOR ME TO SUPPORT A SPECIFIC INDIVIDUAL OR FAMILY?

 As a rule, this is not possible.
 For the sake of honesty and financial integrity we say this because we cannot always guarantee that we can get funds into certain restricted nations.
 The banking system in many countries is very different from our own, making such sponsorship programs difficult or impossible.

-There are a number of reasons why Western Christians have tended to ignore or remain silent about the persecution of Christians worldwide:
+There can be a number of reasons why Western Christians tend to ignore the persecution of their fellow Christians around the world: